DevilAguo0/hiddify/Home-En.md

 <div dir="ltr" markdown="1">

 ## Introduction
 Hiddify multi-user anti-filtering panel, with an effortless installation and supporting more than 20 protocols to circumvent filtering plus the telegram proxy.
+It is a X-UI replacement.

 <details markdown="1"> <summary>Supported protocols</summary>